-Dr. Julie Seton has taken on some of the tasks of webmaster for the Ernest Thompson Seton Pages.
+Dr. Julie Seton has taken on webmaster tasks for the Ernest Thompson Seton Institute.
 She is the youngest granddaughter of Ernest Thompson Seton and grew up living in “Seton Castle” on the outskirts of Santa Fe, NM.
 In 2015, she republished Seton’s autobiography and gives talks around the US on Seton’s contributions to youth education, Scouting, and nature studies.

 Professionally, she owns and operates Indelible Enterprises, LLC, a small consulting company that provides communication-based services and training.
 For 18 years she worked as a contractor for the government managing programs in the areas of test & evaluation, modeling and simulation, and emergency response.
 She also spent 15 years teaching communication courses at New Mexico State University.

 Dr. Seton earned her doctoral degree in Rhetoric and Professional Communication in 1996 from New Mexico State University.
 Her dissertation used Seton’s animal stories as an example of how nature writing can be analyzed for its ability to prompt readers to engage in social action.